mr5z/ExLang/README.md

 Fields on `object` and `service` are always private, exposed only via explicit properties.
 This is enforced by the type system, not by annotation.

-Developers who prefer explicit annotations for consistency may annotate freely — `@Exposed` on an `object` method and `@Hidden` on a `service` method are never meaningless, as they signal a deliberate choice.
+Developers who prefer explicit annotations for consistency may annotate freely.
+Using `@Exposed` on an `object` method or `@Hidden` on a `service` method is never redundant, as it signals a deliberate choice.

 ```
 object Money {